CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-datto-alto-blueprint.md

 }}}

 ### Overview
-After reading this article, the reader should feel comfortable deploying the Datto Virtual ALTO to protect server data residing on CenturyLink Cloud.
+After reading this article, the reader should feel comfortable deploying the Datto Virtual ALTO to protect server data residing on Lumen Cloud.

 ### Partner Profile